M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Using-VB.NET/index.md

   * Select the `MFiles.VAF` package and click `Install` on the right.
   * Follow the prompts to install the package and its prerequisites from NuGet.

-<p class="note">The Vault Application Framework requires a specific version of JSON.NET.
-If you update it then the application will fail to run.</p>
+The Vault Application Framework requires a specific version of JSON.NET.
+If you update it then the application will fail to run.
+{:.note}

 #### The appdef.xml file